Startup studios go Hollywood as CAA launches Creative Labs

 The ties that bind the tech industry and Hollywood continue to get tighter as the Creative Artists Agency launches a startup studio to develop new businesses with — and for — its roster of clients.

-Continuing a tradition that began with the incubation and launch of Funny or Die (alongside Sequoia Capital and Will Ferrell’s Dirty Sanchez productions), one of Hollywood’s top agencies is partnering with a group of Canadian investors to finance a new venture studio, Creative Labs, with $12.5 million.
+Continuing a tradition that began with the incubation and launch of Funny or Die (alongside Sequoia Capital and Will Ferrell’s Gary Sanchez Productions), one of Hollywood’s top agencies is partnering with a group of Canadian investors to finance a new venture studio, Creative Labs, with $12.5 million.

 “We have been incubating companies at CAA over the years,” says CAA’s head of business development, Michael Yanover.

 Yanover was the principal architect of the agency’s work with Funny or Die and Whosay, an influencer marketing company, as well as the firm’s work with CAA Ventures — its venture capital arm.
-That business has backed some solid companies, including: August, Bark + Co., Drone Racing League, Giphy, Medium, and Patreon.
+That business has backed some solid companies, including: August, Bark + Co., Drone Racing League, Giphy, Medium and Patreon.

-For Yanover, the creation of Creative Labs was a response to the shifting expectations of later stage venture investors — including his own CAA Ventures, he said.
+For Yanover, the creation of Creative Labs was a response to the shifting expectations of later-stage venture investors — including his own CAA Ventures, he said.

 “Every time we came up with one of these ideas we had to put the money together and raise the money… it was somewhat tedious to build this stuff from scratch,” he said.
 “The marketplace was changing [and] today you can’t really do that.
 You have to build something because investors want to see a product and something launched.”